Zavala County, Texas: Latino Americans

 The Mexican Revolution that began in 1910 resulted in thousands of laborers flowing across the border to cultivate vegetable crops.
 By 1917 and 1918, Pancho Villa was sending banditos across the Rio Grande.
 Crystal City organized home guards for protection against Villa's associates.

 By 1930, Crystal City was overwhelmingly composed of Latino Americans.
 That year, Zavala County had the highest percentage of laborers (1,430 per 100 farms) and the lowest percentage of tenants (33 per 100 farms) of all counties in South Texas.
 Owner-operators were primarily non-Hispanic white, whereas sharecroppers and farm laborers were Latino.
 By the late 1950s, a majority of those graduating from high school in the county were Latino American.
 In 1990, 89.4% of the county population of 12,162 was Hispanic.

 Tejano politics

-Juan Cornejo of the Teamsters Union and the Political Association of Spanish-Speaking Organizations organized the Hispanic population among cannery workers and farm laborers of Crystal City in 1962–63 and succeeded in electing an all-Latino city council.
+Juan Cornejo of the Teamsters Union and the Political Association of Spanish-Speaking Organizations organized the Latino population among cannery workers and farm laborers of Crystal City in 1962–63 and succeeded in electing an all-Latino city council.
 The feat became known as the Crystal City Revolts.

 The Raza Unida Party was established in 1970 in Crystal City and Zavala County to bring greater self-determination among Tejanos.